jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Thus, we humans are biological vessels for technological evolution.
 As Cinderella demonstrated, our fate is mostly determined by the tools in our hands, not the genes in our cells.

 Our evolution requires innovators undertake the burden of inventing new technology, that becomes tools, that effectively becomes a new species once someone uses it.
-To connect people to new adapatations requires a reason, which is best communicated with a story.
+To connect people to adapatations requires a reason, which is best communicated with a story.
 Therefore, innovation requires storytelling inside marketing or ideology to connect person and tool.

 This is what happened during the creation of judo, boxing, wrestling and the other martial arts.
-While these disciplines of course don't have much technology, they still use bags, pads, ropes, gloves, weights, books, and eventually video, to train, learn, and pass on knowledge.
+While these disciplines of course don't have much technology, they still use bags, pads, ropes, gloves, weights, books, and eventually video, to train, learn, and pass-on knowledge.

 Thus, these martial arts used the human body as a foundation, with a different mixture of tools, to turn the human body and mind into variety of distinct traits and therefore created different species like boxers, judokas, kickboxers, etc.